 I’ve struggled with this question for a long time.
-The events of my childhood and adolescence had a huge impact on my emotional well-being for many years.
+The events of my childhood and adolescence impacted my emotional well-being for many years.
 I was insecure, selfish, incapable of trust, lacking in confidence and riddled with self-loathing.
-Even now, despite having come out the other end of therapy and the grounding influence that sharing the responsibility for three young lives with my husband gives me, I still feel an occasional wave of resentment and anger…
+Even now, despite having come out the other end of therapy and the grounding influence that sharing the responsibility for three young lives with my husband gives me, I still feel waves of resentment and anger…

 But how do I feel about what happened to me?
 Have I forgiven those from that shadowy, frightening life before – who appear in the movie-reel in my head that burns the back of my eyeballs on the rare night when sleep eludes me, or the dream that threatens to colour my morning blue?